MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-5.md

 ## Conclusion

-These are very useful command tricks of linux, use them.
+These are very useful command tricks of Linux, use them.